Truth #153: We always have retail competitors; our customers see to it.

 Despite what a few customers would have us believe, they’re not looking for just any product that qualifies for its name.
 They have a specific need to fill and they know the choice they make will determine how well that need is met.
 Selling exactly the same products in exactly the same way and on the same terms as our competitor is not a promising formula for profitability.
 Creating and emphasizing differences is a more lucrative strategy than being drawn into a price war.
 But to do this salespeople must recognize and appreciate the differences.
 They must know the products—their own and their competitors’—and be prepared to show and explain how they differ.
 Accumulating such knowledge takes time and effort—and consequently new and uneducated salespeople compete on price.
 When we show shoppers more value they’ll give us a better price.

 Truth #164: Good service is the delusion of bad stores.

 Many retailers claim the difference between their stores and their competitors’ is customer service.
 The irony is apparently lost on them that their competitors say and believe the same thing.
 Even superstores with notoriously bad service cite customer service as a competitive advantage.
 Meanwhile, customers have trouble naming any store with good service—but can name plenty with bad service.
 “Good customer service” rarely really is.
 Guiding a customer to products because they're not logically arranged and marked, showing products to a customer because they aren't out or displayed adequately, and looking up prices because they aren't tagged are not good service; they’re bad retailing.
 A store that claims “good service” as its primary differentiation almost always has anemic or negative profits.

-Truth #166: An aggressive competitor deserves the bad deals.
+Truth #166: An aggressive retail competitor deserves the bad deals.